CB Breogán

 Club Baloncesto Breogán, S.A.D., also known as Río Breogán for sponsorship reasons, is a professional basketball club based in Lugo, Spain.
 The team plays in the Liga ACB.
 The club was founded in 1966 by the Varela-Portas brothers.
 The team played for the first time in the Spanish top league in 1970.
 The name of the club is a reference to legendary Galician King Breogán.
+It is the most popular basketball club in Galicia, and it is also the Galician club with the most seasons and games in the top tier of Spanish basketball – Liga ACB – and European and Copa del Rey appearances in addition to that.
+Because of that, Breogán fans proudly nickname their team as "O equipo de Galicia" (in English: Galicia's team).